jaanus/PlainOAuth/README.md

 ## Change log

+### January 30, 2011

+* Added handling of URL callback-based flow in addition to PIN-based flow.
+URL callback is more streamlined, as you don’t need the user to input PIN or click a button to start the process.

+Note that there are a few things you must do to make sure your URL callback-based flow works.

+* Switch your app type in Twitter backend from “Client” to “Browser.”
+According to my testing, the “Browser” app type can handle both PIN- and URL-based flows.
+When you pass “oob” as the callback URL to “Browser” app, it behaves as a PIN-based app.
+The opposite (passing a non-OOB URL to PIN-based app) yields an error.
+* When instatiating TwitterLoginPopup, make sure to set its flowType to TwitterLoginCallbackFlow, and set the oAuthCallbackUrl property to the URL of your app.
+* Declare in your app’s info.plist that you can handle the URL schema that you use in oAuthCallbackUrl.
+* Implement application:openURL:sourceApplication:annotation: in your app delegate to receive the oauth\_verifier that Twitter gives you.
+* Call through to the authorizeOAuthVerifier: method of TwitterLoginPopup from your URL handler.

+All of the above is demonstrated in the PlainOAuth example app.

 ### October 12, 2010

 * Updated graphics with Retina versions, fixed text layout, login UI now looks good on Retina display.